EdwinVW/dapr-workshop/Assignment01/step-by-step.md

 1. Make sure the VehicleRegistrationService and FineCollectionService are running (results of step 1 and 2).

-1. Open a **new** terminal window in VS Code and make sure the current folder is `dotnet/TrafficControlService`.
+1. Open a **new** terminal window in VS Code and make sure the current folder is `TrafficControlService`.

 1. Start the service using `dotnet run`.